When the Inner Critic Shows Up: A Compassion-Focused Approach to Creativity

 “This isn’t good enough.
 You’re wasting your time.”

 These types of self-critical messages typically come from your threat system.
 It’s trying to protect you from shame or failure, but in doing so, it’s shutting down your creativity.
 The answer isn’t to push through or silence the critic with brute force.
-It’s to meet it with compassion.
+It’s to meet that part of ourselves with compassion.

 Try this: